eclipse-n4js/n4js/lsp-clients/n4js-vscode-extension/README.md

 ## Create distributable VSCode extension package

+This extension will be made available via the VSCode market place in the near future.

 To install the VSCode LSP extension for N4JS you can create a distributable package.
-This package can then be copied to a user and be installed into VSCode using `code <package name>`.
+This package can then be copied to a user and be installed into VSCode using `code  --install-extension <package name>`.
 Create the package from within this folder by first executing `npm install` and then `vsce package`.
+If `vsce` is not available yet, you can install it with `npm install -g vsce`.
 For more information, please refer to [visualstudio.com](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#packaging-extensions).